10 awesome ways to make biology lessons visual and interactive

 Here’s another example with images:

+This is an example of a Split Worksheet, a very simple but strong concept.
 Students can read information and course materials on the right-hand side of the screen.
 The left-hand side displays the interactive questions.
-Students can do the quiz on their own pace.
+Students can do the Quiz on their own pace.
 After answering the questions, clicking “show answers”, will display the right answers.

 And since we all love princesses and frogs you might want to learn a bit more about frogs.
 Click on the image to open the example exercise.

-3. Timeline
+4. Timeline

 There is nothing more fascinating than the lifecycle of a butterfly ‘From a caterpillar to a butterfly’.
 An excellent resource is the free to use website: The Butterfly Site.
 More resources can be found on: Learn About Nature.
 Here, your students have to complete this timeline and send you the result.

-For more info on timeline widgets check out this blog post.
+For more info on Timeline Widgets check out this blog post.

 Do you know the difference between an African elephant and an Asian elephant?
 Instead of having a boring list with the differences, let your students discover it with a “Spot The Difference” game.